Born Pink: Background

-On March 7, 2022, Jennie appeared on the variety show The Game Caterers in an episode featuring YG Entertainment artists, revealing that Blackpink had been working on a new comeback: "Blackpink is also making a comeback soon, I don't know if I'm allowed to say this, but since I'm the only Blackpink member here, I'll just say it please look forward to it".
-In a Rolling Stone interview published on May 23, 2022, Blackpink stated that "they were working hard on the preparation of the album and that they were ready to comeback into the swing of things."
+On March 7, 2022, Jennie appeared on the variety show The Game Caterers in an episode featuring YG Entertainment artists, revealing that Blackpink had been working on their new album: "Blackpink is also making a comeback soon.
+I don't know if I'm allowed to say this, but since I'm the only Blackpink member here, I'll just say it: please look forward to it".
+In a Rolling Stone interview published on May 23, 2022, Blackpink said that "they were working hard on the preparation of the album and that they were ready to comeback into the swing of things."

 In collaboration with battle royale video game PUBG Mobile, "Ready for Love" was released as a promotional single, with an animated music video published on YouTube on July 29, 2022.
 On July 31, 2022, YG Entertainment officially released the album trailer video on the group's official social media accounts, announcing that the group's new world tour would start in October, following a pre-release single in August and the album itself in September.
 The label later confirmed that two music videos were filmed to support the album, reportedly with the highest production budgets they have ever invested into a music video.
 The album's pre-release single, "Pink Venom", was released on August 19.
 The same day, Blackpink performed the single at the 2022 MTV Video Music Awards, marking their American awards show debut and making them the first female K-pop group in history to do so.

-On September 6, 2022, the teaser poster for the title track, “Shut Down”, was released on Blackpink's social media accounts.
-On September 7, the album's tracklist was released, confirming that it will contain eight songs.
-It was further revealed that both Jisoo and Rosé participated in the writing of "Yeah Yeah Yeah".
+On September 6, 2022, the teaser poster for the title track, "Shut Down", was released on Blackpink's social media accounts.
+On September 7, the album's eight-song track list was released.
+It was further revealed that both Jisoo and Rosé helped write "Yeah Yeah Yeah".
 From September 10 to 13, promotional posters of each of the members were released.
 On September 16, the album was released alongside the music video for "Shut Down".